nanderson815/instaGiveaway/README.md

 # InstaPicker
-## Pick a winner from the comments of an Instagram giveaway
+## Pick a winner from the comments of an Instagram giveaway post

 Live app can be found here: http://instapicker.appspot.com/